 Kids' Recipe: Banana Popsicles

-Popsicles may taste good, but they aren't a healthy snack for you.
+Popsicles may taste good, but most kinds aren't a healthy snack for you.
 What can you eat that will taste yummy and help your body grow?

 Bananas!
 Bananas are fruits.
 Fruits like bananas help your body.
 Bananas taste sweet like popsicles.
 But bananas don't have added sugar like many store-bought popsicles do.
 You can use bananas to make popsicles that are healthy for you.

 Ask a grown-up for help to make this healthy frozen treat.